G6-16 aptamer

 Structure

 G6-16 was the aptamer sequence mainly studied in the article, which had a high affinity with HCV NS3 protein.
-The 2D structure of the figure is based on the article by ribodraw tool to draw[2].
+The 2D structure of the figure is based on the article by ribodraw tool to draw.
+The G6-16 aptamer was named by Nishikawa, S. et al. in the article[2].

 5'-GGGAGAAUUCCGACCAGAAGGCUUGCUGUUGUUUCCCUGUUGUUUUGUCUCUCAACUUUAUUGUGGUAAAGAUCACUGGGUUGAUAAGGGCUAACUCUAAUUUGACUACAUGGUCGGACCAAUCAGUUCUUAUGGGAGAUGCAUAUGUGCGUCUACAUGGAUCCUCA-3'